nithyaramakrishnan/data-shield/install.md

     ```
     {: codeblock}

-  2. Copy the output and paste it into your terminal.
+  2. Copy the output and paste it into your console.

 3. Sign in to the Container Registry CLI.